MacDougherty/MedicalDeviceApp/README.md

 * The `live_update` branch also builds off the master branch but contains additional logic to automatically update the data from the GSR sensor on the web app.
 * The `live_change_display` branch contains the additional logic from the change_display branch AND the live_update branch, to both update the display AND automatically update the web app with data from the GSR sensor.

-Note: The `live_update` branch and `live_change_display` branch both require a redis server to be installed by the user in order to see live updates on the web app.
+Note: For the `live_update` branch and the `live_change_display` branch, you will need to install a redis server in order to see updates on the web app without refreshing the page.

 ## Implementation

 1. Decide which branch in the repository has the functionality you want, and clone it onto your local machine.

-2. If you are using Linux, uncomment the following line in your Gemfile:
+2. If you are using Linux, uncomment the following line in the Gemfile:
 `# gem 'mini_racer', platforms: :ruby`.

 3. Run `rake db:migrate`.